Food & Justice: Exploring Identity and Spirituality at the Table

 Across the summer, we will reflect on how our ways of eating reflect (de)coloniality, liminality, and mutuality.
 Through theological reflection, storytelling, and engagement with diverse food practices, we will consider how our meals shape who we are and how we understand the world—and might move each of us toward an embodiment of justice and deeper communion.

-Reem Assil is a multiple award-winning Palestinian-Syrian speaker & chef based in Oakland, CA working at the intersection of food, community, and social justice.
+In addition to Faith and Justice staff members, Sophie Callahan and Peter Choi, we are thrilled to welcome Reem Assil as our featured speaker.
+Reem is a multiple award-winning Palestinian-Syrian speaker & chef based in Oakland, CA working at the intersection of food, community, and social justice.
 With food as a tool, Reem uses Arab hospitality to build strong, resilient community.

 Combining a lifelong fight for justice with nearly 20 years of nonprofit & food industry experience, Reem builds her vision for a more socially and economically just world.